-Professor Nelson-Field used bespoke A.I. machine-learning technology and eye-tracking software to remove human bias in her team’s data gathering for the Benchmark Series, which is explained below and here, in these short videos: Benchmark Series Methodology in 2 minutes Benchmark Series Methodology in 4 minutes
+Professor Nelson-Field used bespoke A.I. machine-learning technology and eye-tracking software to remove human bias in her team’s data gathering for the Benchmark Series, which is explained here.

 Using bespoke A.I. machine-learning technology and eye-tracking software, 2,583 Australians were exposed to 18,219 advertisements under natural viewing conditions in the home.
 Respondents were then tasked to go shopping in an online shopping mall, where they were able to consider up to 38,745 different brands including the ones they were exposed to in the study’s advertising.
 Called ‘Discrete Choice Modelling’, this approach is widely used and is academically validated as the most accurate way to reveal consumers’ actual choice of brand as opposed to mere intention to buy.
-For more on methodology see the following explainer videos, which can be embedded into stories: Benchmark Series Methodology in 2 minutes, Benchmark Series Methodology in 4 minutes
+For more on methodology see the explainer video.

 * How is STAS measured?